14 June 2018

 “It defies sense,” says Calvin Neufeld, founder of Evolve Our Prison Farms.
 “Prisoners will be inseminating goats, removing their offspring, harvesting their milk, and shipping them to slaughter.
 Where is the rehabilitative value?”

-In a program described by Minister Ralph Goodale as “emphasizing rehabilitation” through “animal therapy,” milk from the 1500-goat operation will reportedly be sold through a broker to the Feihe infant formula factory being constructed in Kingston.
+In a program described by Minister Ralph Goodale as “emphasizing rehabilitation” through “animal therapy,” milk from the fully indoor 1500-goat operation will reportedly be sold to the Feihe infant formula factory being constructed in Kingston.
 Most of the product will be shipped to China.